-(Verification Test: HLSL_A2B_LINK_REQ__)
+(Verification Test: HLSL_A2B_LINK_REQ_3.2.15)

-The A2B network host shall be capable of determining A2B network errors on the master, or any of its slaves or peripherals.
-The Host shall set an A2B Network Specific Diagnostic DTC, and an additional code identifying the specific node and/or type of error.
+The A2B network host shall be capable of determining A2B network errors on the main node, or any of its sub nodes or peripherals.
+The Host shall set an A2B Network Specific Diagnostic DTC per the Infotainment Diagnostics Spec, and an additional code identifying the specific node and/or type of error.

 SWR-REQ-393174/B-Host A2B Network Error Detection and Reporting